 5. Practice.
 Then practice again.

-Practice should not be memorising your speech.
-Instead, think of your presentation as a conversation with the audience.
+Practice is not memorising your speech.
+Instead, think of your public speaking as a simple conversation with tips for the audience.
 Don’t try to be formal.
 Be yourself.
-You are talking about something you are familiar.
+You are talking about something you are familiar: you and your business.

 Above all else, remember to look at your audience, not at your notes.